zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 ## Introduction ##

-With Oracle Analytics Server, we can create visualizations and projects that reveal trends in your company’s data and help you answer questions and discover important insights about your business.
+With Oracle Analytics Server, we can create visualizations and projects that reveal trends in your company"s data and help you answer questions and discover important insights about your business.
 Creating visualizations and projects is easy, and your data analysis work is flexible and exploratory.
 Oracle Analytics helps you to understand your data from different perspectives and fully explore your data to find correlations, discover patterns, and see trends.

 You can quickly upload data from a variety of sources (for example, spreadsheets, CSV files, Fusion Applications, and many databases) to your system and model it in a few easy steps.
 You can easily blend data sets together, too, so that you can analyze a larger set of data to reveal different patterns and information.